llMBQll/OmniLED/docs/customization.md

 > File `config/user_scripts.lua`

 Last, but not least, the biggest customization point of OmniLED.
-With user scripts you can set what happens on the screeen of any device at any time.
+With user scripts you can set what happens on the screen of any device at any time.

 See [user scripts](user_scripts.md).